 Recognised the world over for its crystal clear waters and its idyllic, white sand beaches, Fiji truly is a beautiful destination though this is only covering the very edge of the islands.
 The interior of the islands are filled with rugged, emerald green forests, cascading waterfalls and extinct volcanoes, all of which are definitely worth exploring!
 The other characteristic that makes these islands so beautiful is its people; Fijians are relaxed, charming and gracious people who will probably inspire you more than the postcard sunsets.

 The population of Fiji is a complex mix of indigenous Fijians, Indo-Fijians, and descendants of Chinese traders.
-There are also other Pacific islanders and the British and European explorers and colonialists.
-Fiji was originally discovered by European explorers who stumbled upon the islands while trying to find Australia in the 17th century.
+There are also other Pacific islanders that descended from the British and European explorers and colonialists.
 As a volunteer living in Fiji for a longer period of time than most casual tourists you will have the chance to explore the many facets that make up modern Fijian culture.
 You will gain a deeper understanding of the issues affecting Fiji today.

 Where we are based